clingen-data-model/genegraph/doc/deployment.md

 # Configure cluster resources.

 ClinGen Search requires Kubernetes-configured nodes with Local SSD available.
 Only one disk is required, more may be needed if the size of the database expands in future.
 More detail is available here: https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd .
 At minimum, a machine with 8GB RAM and 2 cores is recommended (n1-standard-2 is appropriate).
-If scaling is required, it is preferable to increase the number of cores and amount of RAM on a single node, rather than spin up additional nodes (although two nodes would be more appropriate for a production configuraiton)
+If scaling is required, it is preferable to increase the number of cores and amount of RAM on a single node, rather than spin up additional nodes (although two nodes would be more appropriate for a production configuraton)

 The following command configures an appropriate one-node cluster in the staging environment: